UKCloud/documentation/articles/openshift/oshift-gs.md

 The OpenShift Container Platform web console is a user interface accessible from a web browser.
 Developers can use the web console to visualize, browse, and manage the contents of projects.

+If your OpenShift cluster uses OpenShift Container Platform (OCP) 3.10 or later, you can log in to the console, via our single sign on service, using your UKCloud Portal credentials.
+Additionally, if you've set up two-factor authentication (2FA) in the Portal, when logging in using your Portal credentials, you'll be prompted for a 2FA code.

+> [!NOTE]
+> To log in to the OpenShift web console using your Portal credentials, your Portal account must have been granted access to the cluster.

+If your OpenShift cluster uses an earlier version of OCP, you will need to use your separate OpenShift credentials to log in to the console.

 **OpenShift documentation:** [*Web Console Walkthrough*](https://docs.openshift.com/container-platform/3.9/getting_started/developers_console.html)

 ## Using the command-line interface

 With the OpenShift Container Platform command line interface (CLI), you can create applications and manage OpenShift Container Platform projects from a terminal.

+If your OpenShift cluster uses OpenShift Container Platform (OCP) 3.10 or later, when you enter the login command, you'll be given a URL to use to log in using your Portal credentials.
+Go to this URL and you'll be prompted for your Portal credentials and, if you've set up 2FA, your 2FA code.
+This will take you to a page with your API token, the command to run to log in to the CLI and curl request to use to log in to the CLI.

+Alternatively, you can obtain the CLI login command (including login token) from the OpenShift console by clicking your user name and selecting **Copy Login Command**.

+> [!NOTE]
+> The token in the log in command supplied through the URL or OpenShift console is valid only for a limited time.
+If you require a more longer lasting token, you can use a service account token.
+For more information see the OpenShift [*Service Accounts*](https://docs.openshift.com/container-platform/3.9/dev_guide/service_accounts.html) documentation.

 **OpenShift documentation:** [*Basic Walkthrough Using the CLI*](https://docs.openshift.com/container-platform/3.9/getting_started/developers_cli.html) and [*CLI Reference*](https://docs.openshift.com/container-platform/3.9/cli_reference/index.html)